Ways to Avoid Illegal Dumping

 Occupants can keep their property free of illegal waste dumping by installing fences, surveillance cameras and even alarms that signal when there is movement.
 These are common security measures that can be extended to keep the surroundings of properties clean.

 The penalties for illegal dumping can be fines amounting up to $150,000 and, even, imprisonment.
-Call Junk It today to receive a free estimate and get your garbaged cleaned without having to lift a finger.
+Call Junk It today to receive a free estimate and get your garbaged cleaned & help for junk removal without having to lift a finger.